Dominik-97/curriculum-vitae/index.md

 - BE development with overreach to FE.
 - Automations.
 - Testings.
-- Data analysis, visualization and reporing.
+- Data analysis, visualization and reporting.
 - Training.

 ## Work experience